mfcovington/r_club/_posts/2013-04-21-Text-Searches-Regular-Expressions.md

 ```

-**Exercise 8:** Pull out the names "Jonathan" "Jonnie" and "Johnathon" but not other Jon names.
+**Exercise 8:** Pull out the names "Jonathan" "Jonnie" and "Jonathon" but not other Jon names.
 Bonus: Only have Jon listed once in your search string.

 ###Escapes
 What if you want to match a `.` or other special character?
 The following characters have special meaning in regular expressions: `. \ | ( ) [ { ^ $ * + ?` and if you want to search for them you have to do something special.